 In this context when we say “reharmonize” we mean create a new vocal harmony to famous singers and their most popular music.

 Find acoustic/”unplugged” versions of songs where it’s just the lead vocalist and a guitar/piano.
 And then create your own harmonies to these versions of the songs.

 - it’s different than the original harmony in the studio version of the song and

 - it actually sounds good.

-This is an invaluable exercise that will markedly improve your ability to write and sing harmony like a pro.
+This is an invaluable exercise that will markedly improve your ability to write and sing harmonies like a pro.

-There’s really only one way to get as good as you can be at vocal harmony.
+There’s really only one way to get as good as you can at singing…

 And structured lessons and dedicated practice are the ONLY way to really become a great singer.